Paula DeAnda

 Paula Dacia DeAnda (born November 3, 1989) is an American singer and songwriter.
-She first came to prominence with her first single, "Doing Too Much", which became a hit in the Southwest.
-She then got the opportunity to audition for Clive Davis, who signed her to Arista Records on the spot.
-Her debut album, Paula DeAnda, was released in 2006 and contained the US Billboard Hot 100 top twenty song "Walk Away (Remember Me)".
+She is best known for the 2006 US Billboard Hot 100 top twenty single "Walk Away (Remember Me)".
+Her debut album, Paula DeAnda, was released in 2006.

 Early life

 DeAnda was born in San Angelo, Texas, to Mexican-American parents Steven and Barbara Dienda, a restaurant general manager and a registered nurse, respectively.
 At age six she began taking piano lessons and was soon singing at functions around town at the recommendation of her piano teacher.
 She also sang the national anthem at local football games.
 In 2002, DeAnda's family decided to move to Corpus Christi in order to help advance her career in music since Corpus Christi had a reputation as a music hub.
 She attended Mary Carroll High School.